MajkRitcherd/prefixCalculator/README.md

 ## How-to build

-Open **command prompt** where is premake5.exe located.
-Type in: "premake5.exe vs2022" wihtout quotes and hit **Enter**.
-This will build project for Visual Studio 20xx (use your version of Visual Studio) For GMake, Xcode, CodeLite, see [Using Premake | Premake](https://premake.github.io/docs/Using-Premake).
+Download or clone this code and then run GenerateProject.bat file to generate vs solution.

 ## Future

 - Graphical User Interface (GUI)
-- More mathematical operations
+- [✓] More mathematical operations
 - [✓] Constants
 - More number representations
 - Save expressions, results
-- Currency
+- [✓] Currency
 - Any suggestions?

 ## Documentation